CharlieJT/Recipes/README.md

 ### Project Purpose

-The goal of Recipe Nest is give users full access & control over all recipes.
+The goal of Recipe Nest is to give users full access & control over all recipes.
 This means they are able to create recipes, view all recipes, update any recipe & delete any recipe.